-Nutrition promotion and education positively influence lifelong eating behaviors by using evidence-based techniques and nutrition messages, and by creating food environments that encourage healthy nutrition choices and encourage participation in school meal programs.
+Nutrition promotion and education positively influence lifelong eating behaviors by using evidencebased techniques and nutrition messages, and by creating food environments that encourage healthy nutrition choices and encourage participation in school meal programs.
 Students and staff will receive consistent nutrition messages throughout schools, classrooms, gymnasiums, and cafeterias.
 Nutrition promotion also includes marketing and advertising nutritious foods and beverages to students and is most effective when implemented consistently through a comprehensive and multi-channel approach by school staff, teachers, parents, students and the community.

-The School will promote healthy food and beverage choices for all students throughout the student centers, as well as encourage participation in school meal programs.
+The School will promote healthy food and beverage choices for all students throughout the school sites, as well as encourage participation in school meal programs.
 This promotion will occur through at least:

-- Implementing at least six or more evidence-based healthy food promotion techniques through the school meal programs using Smarter Lunchroom techniques; and - Ensuring 100% of foods and beverages promoted to students meet the USDA Smart Snacks in School nutrition standards.
-Additional promotion techniques that the School and individual student centers may use are available at http://www.foodplanner.healthiergeneration.org/.
+• Ensuring 100% of foods and beverages promoted to students meet the USDA Smart Snacks in School nutrition standards.
+Additional promotion techniques that the School and individual school sites may use are available at https://foodplanner.healthiergeneration.org/